fracarma/Lightning-Object-Creator-Component/README.md

 ## TODO

-1. Add the possibility to load existing records on loading
+1. Add the possibility to load existing records on loading (DONE)
+1. Update this README